angy255/MangoBridge/README.md

 AI is not supplementary here.
 The AI layer is what makes participation more equitable: a team member can write or speak in one language and create translated collaboration artifacts for the rest of the team.

+MangoBridge is built as an internal workflow tool: it turns multilingual chat, recorded meetings, and calendar follow-up into shared work artifacts that teams can act on without leaving the app.
+The implementation emphasizes production ownership over a prototype-only demo: it is deployed on Render, persists user and workflow data in MongoDB, and integrates DeepL and Deepgram as external AI services behind authenticated Express routes.

 ---

 ## AI Integration